dominikbraig/PhyPiDAQ/Anleitung_Lehrer_en.md

 <a name="elektrostatik"></a>
 ### 5.1 Electrostatics

-In the following experiment, the effect of influence will be shown.
-Furthermore,
+In the following experiment, the effect of electrostatic influence will be shown.
-the same setup can also be used to demonstrate a load spoon.
+Furthermore, the same setup can also be used to demonstrate a load spoon.

 An open, round capacitor plate with a diameter of d ≈ 5 cm is connected to the
 electrometer.
 The mass of the measuring case is pulled to the earth potential.